Career : 2012 - 2017

 He still needs another few kilos of muscle on that lean frame of his, and another pre-season or two to build his endurance – but there's no doubt that Dylan Buckley bleeds navy blue, and that his best years are yet to come.

 Buckley was delisted by the Blues at the end of the 2017 season, but it wasn't all bad news as he was picked up by the GWS Giants in the Rookie Draft.
 Buckley was taken at pick 15 by the Giants.
+Buckley would also face an injury frustrated career at GWS just managing a further two games and booting two goals, he was delisted at the end of the 2019 season.

 Career Highlights2014 - Rising Star nomination - Round 2 vs Richmond